Roof Pitch Calculator

 Why is roof area larger than footprint area?+

-Do I still need waste after using pitch?+
+Do I still need waste after using a roof pitch calculator?+

-Should I use this if I already know roof area?+
+Should I use a roof pitch calculator if I already know roof area?+

 Related tools, guides, and next steps

 Most users do not stop at pitch.
-After you convert footprint into roof area, the next question is usually bundles, waste, or the full supplier-ready order.
-Use the path that matches where you are in the job.
+After this tool gives you true roof area, the next question is usually bundles, underlayment, waste, or the full supplier-ready order.

 Need the lookup chart?

-Open the full roof pitch multiplier chart guide if you want a reference page with chart logic, examples, and quick usage rules.
+Open the full roof pitch multiplier chart guide if you want examples, chart logic, and a quick visual reference.

 Need bundle math next?

-Go from roofing squares into shingle bundles once you have the real roof area locked in.
+Go from actual roof area into roofing squares and shingle bundles once the slope is locked in.

 Need waste next?